rails/rails/guides/source/autoloading_and_reloading_constants.md

 ### Use Case 3: Configure Application Classes for Engines

-Let's suppose an engine works with the application class that models users, and requires users to configure said class:
+Let's suppose an engine works with the reloadable application class that models users, and has a configuration point for it:

 ```ruby
 # config/initializers/my_engine.rb